OffensiveEdge/urls-le/README.md

 ---

-## 🙏 Thank You!

-Thank you for using URLs-LE!
-If this extension has been helpful in managing your URLs, please consider leaving a rating on the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=nolindnaidoo.urls-le).
-Your feedback helps other developers discover this tool and motivates continued development.

-⭐ **Enjoying URLs-LE?** [Leave a rating](https://marketplace.visualstudio.com/items?itemName=nolindnaidoo.urls-le) and help others find it too!
+## 🚧 Coming Soon!

+**URLs-LE** is currently in development and will be available soon!
+This extension will provide powerful URL extraction and analysis capabilities for your web content, APIs, and resources.

+⭐ **Interested in URLs-LE?** Star this repository to get notified when it's released!

 ## 🚀 More from the LE Family

 **URLs-LE** is part of a growing family of developer tools designed to make your workflow effortless:

-- **[String-LE](https://marketplace.visualstudio.com/items?itemName=nolindnaidoo.string-le)** - Extract every user-visible string from JSON, YAML, CSV, TOML, INI, and .env files with zero hassle
+- **[String-LE](https://open-vsx.org/extension/nolindnaidoo/string-le)** - Extract every user-visible string from JSON, YAML, CSV, TOML, INI, and .env files with zero hassle
-- **[EnvSync-LE](https://marketplace.visualstudio.com/items?itemName=nolindnaidoo.envsync-le)** - Effortlessly detect, compare, and synchronize .env files across your workspace with visual diffs
+- **[EnvSync-LE](https://open-vsx.org/extension/nolindnaidoo/envsync-le)** - Effortlessly detect, compare, and synchronize .env files across your workspace with visual diffs
+- **Colors-LE** _(Coming Soon)_ - Extract and analyze colors from CSS, HTML, JavaScript, and more
+- **Dates-LE** _(Coming Soon)_ - Extract and analyze dates from logs, APIs, and temporal data
+- **Paths-LE** _(Coming Soon)_ - Extract and analyze file paths from imports, configs, and dependencies
-- **Numbers-LE** _(Coming Soon)_ - Extract and analyze numeric data from structured files - the perfect companion for data analysis and validation
+- **Numbers-LE** _(Coming Soon)_ - Extract and analyze numeric data from structured files

 Each tool follows the same philosophy: **Zero Hassle, Maximum Productivity**.